 - No need for a fancy crepe pan– Any non-stick pan will work great for making crepes.
 I personally love using Gotham pans.

 Some people add butter to the pan between each crepe.
 I find that buttering every 3-4 crepes works just as well.
-Just make sure you’re using a heatproof bush when buttering a hot skillet.
+Just make sure you’re using a heatproof brush when buttering a hot skillet.

 This could happen for one of two reasons.
 Either you put too much flour in the batter or your skillet heat was too low.
 Try raising the heat to see if the next one comes out less rubbery.
 But if it’s the batter, you’ll need to either thin it out with a second, thinner batch of batter or start fresh.

-One of the main reasons that your crepe came out crispy, is because the heat was too high.
-The crepe ends up cooking too fast and drying out.
+One of the main reasons that your crepe came out crispy is because the heat was too high.
+They end up cooking too fast and drying out.
 Lower the heat and allow the pan to cool to the right temperature before adding the crepe batter back in.